Team and Advisors

 Leslie L. Durschinger - Founder, CEO, CIOConservation Finance, Sustainable Landscape Program Development

-- Leveraging 20 years of experience and a proven track record in the financial services industry, Ms. Durschinger founded Terra Global Capital in 2006 to promote results-based approaches to community-led forest and land-use emission reductions programs.
+- Leveraging 20 years of experience and a proven track record in the financial services industry, Ms. Durschinger founded Terra Global Capital in 2006 to promote results-based approaches to sustainable landscape management through climate smart agricultural and reducing deforestation.
 Ms Durschinger is recognized as a pioneer and innovator in alignment of development values and financially viable approaches to sustainable landscape management.
-Terra is now the leader in forest and land-use emission reductions program development, GHG analytics and finance, providing technical expertise and investment capital to their global client base of governments, NGOs, and private companies in a collaborative and participatory manner.
+Terra is now the leader in forest and agriculture program development, GHG analytics and business model development, providing technical expertise their global client base of governments, NGOs, and private companies in a collaborative and participatory manner.
+Under Durschinger’s leadership Terra has structured risk mitigation instruments, trust funds and private equity funds to drive investment capital to sustainable agricultural production and forest management.
 Prior to Terra, Ms. Durschinger held senior management positions in the areas of derivatives trading, investment management, algorithmic trading, risk management, and securities lending.
-She is a member of the Verified Carbon Standard (VCS) AFOLU Steering Committee, REDD+ Social & Environmental Standards Committee, VCS JNR Permanence Work Group, Coalition on Agricultural Greenhouse (C-AGG) Advisory Committee and W+ Standard Advisory Council.
+She the Chair of the International Emission Trading Associations REDD+ working group, and is a member of the Verified Carbon Standard (VCS) AFOLU Steering Committee, REDD+ Social & Environmental Standards Committee, VCS JNR Permanence Work Group, Coalition on Agricultural Greenhouse (C-AGG) Advisory Committee and W+ Standard Advisory Council.
 Ms. Durschinger and her family make small production olive oil on their farm in Mendocino County.
 Among her previous employers are JP Morgan, Merrill Lynch, Barclays Global Investors and Charles Schwab.

 Terry Vogt - Managing Director, Finance AdvisorLatin American Investment Banking